sinzq/JavaScript/README.md

 ## JavaScript
-A code repo of JavaScript Learn What matter in Deep
+A code repo of JavaScript Learn What matter in Deep.
+ECMA script to define standard javascripts.

 Goal to build a full stack web application to help users.